The Importance of Business Security Systems and Fire Safety

 There are hundreds of items to consider before opening a new business, such as product and location.
-Business security should always be the top priority.
-With so many decisions to make, it can be easy to push aside the choosing of a fire alarm system.
-A working fire safety/suppression system is a major requirement.
-Fires which can occur during construction can be a wake-up call to this key consideration.
+Business alarm systems should always be the top priority.
+With so many decisions to make, it can be easy to push aside a fire alarm system’s choice.

-Construction workers were welding near the ceiling of the building and had some insulation catch on fire.
-According to local officials.
+According to local officials, construction workers were welding near the ceiling of the building and had some insulation catch on fire.
 Workers then fled the building after trying to extinguish the fire themselves.
 There were no injuries, but the damage estimate was $2 million.
 Pre-opening business fires are costly setbacks but imagine how much more devastating fire with several injuries — or deaths — would be.

 Many businesses stock their backrooms or warehouses with inventory and files which are piled high and are flammable.
-A lunchtime cooking incident or even a lit cigarette can turn properties into ashes and put lives in jeopardy.
+A lunchtime cooking incident or even a lit cigarette can turn properties into ashes and jeopardize lives.

 Another NFPA report showed that from 2010 to 2014, there were an estimated 7,410 fires in eating and drinking establishments.
 Such fires caused $165 million in property damage, three deaths, and 110 injuries.
 In 61 percent of the incidents, cooking equipment was the leading cause of the fires.